Internet-Draft SPICE SD-CWT November 2024

 ]>>

-Finally, the Holder generates a Selective Disclosure Key Binding Token (SD-KBT) that ties together any disclosures, the Verifier nonce and target audience, and proof of possession of the Holder's private key.
+Finally, the Holder generates a Selective Disclosure Key Binding Token (SD-KBT) that ties together the SD-CWT generated by the Issuer (with the disclosures the Holder chose for the Verifier in its unprotected header), the Verifier target audience and optional nonces, and proof of possession of the Holder's private key.

 / sd_kbt / 18 : << 18([